 With the growing demand for LTL shipment, the necessity of optimizing and automating is also growing.
 Technology has long been a natural partner for major LTL carriers like FedEx, DHL, and XPO Logistics, helping them manage transportation processes along the whole supply chain, from fleet management to report generation and communication between all parties.

 To successfully rival market leaders, you should think about automating your transportation processes too.
-In this article, we discuss how technology can help you fight the most common problems of the LTL freight industry.
+In this article, we discuss how technology can help you fight the most common problems of the LTL freight industry and optimize your freight management operations.

 Why technologies are a lifeline for today’s LTL industry

-Automation of transport logistics can significantly benefit shippers and carriers, and several related apps can work together to streamline freight operations.
-Below, we list the most common challenges LTL shipping companies face and suggest technologies to overcome them.
+Automation of transport logistics can significantly benefit shippers and carriers, and several related web and mobile solutions for LTL companies can work together to streamline freight logistics operations.
+Below, we list the most common challenges for the LTL logistics and LTL shipping companies face and suggest technologies to overcome them.

 Challenge #1 Long wait times